hphelion/documentation/commercial/GA1/commercial.install-GA-DNSaaS.md

 	c.
 Click **Configure** in the top-right corner of the page to display the Configure dialog box.

 	d.
-Click **Sign up Now** below the description in the Configure dialog box.<br>
-       The page navigates to the HP Helion Product Catalog.
-Then, do the following:</br>
+Click **Sign up Now** below the description in the Configure dialog box.<br /> The page navigates to the HP Helion Product Catalog.
+Then, do the following:<br />

 	e.
 Click **Sign In** in the top of the page to open the HP Web ID dialog box.